 GENERATION-SKIPPING TRANSFER TAX

 This tax is in addition to estate and gift taxes, and hits transactions that skip generations (e.g., when grandparents gift assets directly to grandchildren).
-Each grandparent is entitled to a $5.49 million exemption in 2017 from this tax.
+Each grandparent is entitled to a lifetime exemption from this tax.
 Tax rules for such transactions are complex and poor planning may result in the amount of tax exceeding the value of the transferred asset.

 *Please note, this material is intended for informational purposes only and should not be construed as legal or tax advice and is not intended to replace the advice of a qualified attorney or tax advisor.